-- 28. There are a number of approaches to managing the risks associated with the presence of chemicals in food, including: (i) restricting the level of the chemical in food, if necessary; (ii) appropriate labelling to indicate the presence of the chemical; and (iii) an education programme to make the public aware of potential risks associated with excessive consumption.
-The general principle of minimizing unnecessary exposure to chemicals underlies each of the above approaches. - 29.
-The most common management approach with chemicals is to establish a permissible upper level in food.
+34. There are a number of approaches to managing the risks associated with the presence of chemicals in food, including: (i) restricting the level of the chemical in food, if necessary; (ii) appropriate labelling to indicate the presence of the chemical and, (iii) an education programme to make the public aware of potential risks associated with excessive consumption.
+The general principle of minimizing unnecessary exposure to chemicals underlies each of the above approaches.

+35. The most prohibitive approach to an unacceptable risk is total restriction of use.
+This approach may be taken for: (i) chemicals which should not enter the food supply, (ii) chemicals for which there is no toxicity information, (iii) for certain agricultural chemicals which are no longer in use, and (iv) certain botanicals which are not considered suitable for use in food.

+36. The most common management approach with chemicals is to establish a permissible upper level in food.
 The basis on which this permissible level is established will depend on the nature of the chemical and the type of food in which it occurs, as discussed below.
-Labelling of food is used to identify the presence of food additives and may also be used to highlight the potential for adverse reactions to particular foods or food components. - 30.
-Unrestricted use may be suitable for chemicals of very low toxicity, and for some chemicals which have been used traditionally in foods with no evidence of adverse health effects.
+Labelling of food is used to identify the presence of food additives and may also be used to highlight the potential for adverse reactions to particular foods or food components.

+37. Unrestricted use may be suitable for chemicals of very low toxicity, and for some chemicals which have been traditionally used in foods with no evidence of adverse health effects.
 This is similar to the US "generally regarded as safe" or GRAS classification.
 Unrestricted use of a chemical may or may not also need to be accompanied by a public education programme.
-Chemicals for which better understanding of the risk associated with their consumption is needed are: (i) the naturally-occurring toxic chemicals in food, e.g. pyrrolizidine alkaloids; and (ii) those potentially hazardous chemicals which are formed during cooking or food processing, e.g. heterocyclic amines. - 31.
-Surveys, such as the Australian Market Basket Survey, are a useful tool for monitoring actual levels in food, as consumed.
-The objective of monitoring and evaluation activities is to assess the public health and safety impact of individual food standards, and also to assess the cumulative impact of food standards, especially over an extended time period.
-The development of indicators and guidelines for the monitoring and evaluation of the cumulative influence of food standards on the food supply and possibly on public health and safety is a key responsibility of the Authority.
+Chemicals for which better understanding of the risk associated with their consumption is needed are: (i) the naturally-occurring toxic chemicals in food, e.g. pyrrolizidine alkaloids; and (ii) those potentially hazardous chemicals which are formed during cooking or food processing, e.g. heterocyclic amines.

-G/SPS/W/24 Page 6
+G/SPS/W/24/Rev.1 Page 7